zynksoftware/Zynk-Workflow/_docs/Magento-V1-Connector/Uploading-Customers-to-Magento.md

 _Optional_
 The name of the default customer group to assign to customers who don't have a group_id provided in the input file.

-### Upload Address Book
+### Import Address Book
 _Required_
-Set to True to upload the address book for the customer (if provided in the input file).
+Set to True to import the address book for the customer (if provided in the input file).

 ### Zynk Settings
 See [Common Task Settings](common-task-settings).